 If by one week pain is substantially reduced the tissues are healing and the injury was quite minor.
 If pain and restriction is still present after one week and/or developed in adjacent areas then your injury is most likely in need of assessment and treatment.

-What tends to happen with these more injured tissue problems is that they become chronic.
-Chronic inflammation and repetitive injury occurs with each episode.
-This brings more scar tissue and restriction to the joint.
+What tends to happen with these more injured tissue problems is that they become chronic and repetitive with each episode bringing more scar tissue and restriction to the joint.

 This is where a thorough chiropractic assessment is required.
 The shoulder blade rhythm must be addressed, shoulder joint position restored, upper back function and neck involvement identified and corrected.